 There are bound to be differences of opinion about the big decisions.
 Moreover, not everyone has the same information about the situation.

-It’s good to have opinions on important stuff and you can surely express them online.
-Yet, it helps to remind ourselves that we don’t live in a perfect world.
-We were certainly making mistakes before the pandemic.
-Now, in these confusing times, we are making even more.
+It’s good to have opinions on the important stuff, and you can surely express them online.
+Yet it helps to remind ourselves that we don’t live in a perfect world.
+We were certainly making mistakes before the pandemic and, now, in these confusing times, we are making even more.

 The goal isn’t to shame the government or strangers who have done something foolish.
 In other words, the question isn’t, “How dare anyone make a mistake?”

 I admit that I’ve been guilty of shaming, but I’m trying to change.
 Now, whenever I read something that makes me furious, I ask myself, “How can I encourage people to do better in the future?”